 Job seekers’ higher expectations about how they will be treated during the hiring process really turns up the pressure for healthcare organizations, especially with the severity of the talent shortage.
 Our clients have found ways to handle it though, and they shared their best practices at a recent healthcare industry hiring event.
 Here are some of their insights:

 HCA Puts the Focus on the Candidate

 Alison Jones, Regional Director of Talent Acquisition, HCA explained, We’ve taken a big initiative to make sure we’re hearing what candidates are saying.
-We’ve been putting out employer surveys so we’re checking with our managers, checking with our candidates to know how we’re doing in the process.
-As a result, we challenged our recruiters and our leaders to come up with a better process to help get the candidates engaged, to give them more information.
+We’ve been putting out employer surveys so we’re checking with our managers and checking with our candidates to know how we’re doing in the process.
+As a result, we challenged our recruiters and our leaders to come up with a better process to help get candidates engaged and to give them more information.

 HonorHealth Aligns Hiring with Candidate Expectations

 Jody Henderson, Assistant Director for HonorHealth, shared, “HonorHealth recently contracted with Lean Human Capital, a third-party group, to help us assess our processes.
 We surveyed both the candidates that were hired as well as the candidates who weren’t hired.
 That’s an interesting concept to reach out and ask the people who didn’t get a job offer, ‘Hey, how’d we do?
 What was your experience like with us?’
 What we gleaned from that information was a great comparison of how we thought our service was and what we were providing to them which is the reality.
 It was a bit eye-opening in some areas, where we can see where our opportunities are to improve that candidate experience and meet their expectations.”

 Penn Medicine Finds the Right Job for the Candidate